History

 In 2022, NANPA partners with the American Society of Media Photographers (ASMP).
 NANPA and the Foundation agree to separate their management ties.
 This enables the Foundation to realize its new potential as a non-profit to broaden its support of nature photography while continuing to fund NANPA projects.
 The Foundation takes control of NANPA’s intellectual property and historic items.

-The Foundation heads down a new road with the hiring of executive director Lorianne Simon.
 The Board of Trustees change the name to Nature Photography Foundation with a new logo and new mission statement.

 The Foundation begins a partial sponsorship of NANPA/ASMP’s Nature Photography Summit.
 The Foundation makes an agreement with the Roger Tory Peterson Institute to house and exhibit NANPA’s framed prints, the place where the idea of NANPA started in 1993.